acceleratedscience/open-ad-toolkit/README_plugins_development.md

 # OpenAD Plugin Development Manual

-A simple manual on how to create your own OpenAD plugins in no time.
+A simple manual on how to create your first OpenAD plugin in minutes.

 This is an easy way to you integrate your own application with all of OpenAD's functionality like the molecule viewer and more.